zalando/restful-api-guidelines/hyper-media/Hypermedia.md

 * `href`: The URI of the resource the hypertext control is linking to.
 All our API are using HTTP(s) as URI scheme.

-When designing an API that contains any hypertext controls, the attribute name `href` should be reserved for usage within hypertext controls.
+In API that contain any hypertext controls, the attribute name `href` is reserved for usage within hypertext controls.

 The schema for hypertext controls can be derived from this model: